 The Beginnings of Pixar: A Brief HistoryBy: Berenice Andrade

-It has been a long way of more than four decades traveled by Pixar to reach Coco, their 19th feature film and the movie that will inaugurate the fifteenth edition of the Morelia International Film Festival (FICM) on October 20th.
+It has been a long way of more than four decades traveled by Pixar to reach Coco, their 19th feature film and the inaugural movie of the fifteenth edition of the Morelia International Film Festival (FICM) on October 20th 2017.

 Although Pixar now seems synonymous with the most successful animated films of recent years, its beginnings have more to do with scientific developments, supercomputers and understanding the meeting point between technology and the entertainment industry and content.
 As well as with great characters who have contributed to the definition of current popular culture, such as Steve Jobs, John Lasseter and even George Lucas.

 In the late 1970s, George Lucas recruited a group of computer scientists, including Alvy Ray Smith and Ed Catmull, current president of Pixar and Walt Disney Animation Studios, to form the Lucasfilms Graphics Group area and create visual effects for his movies and animation software for other productions.
 That team, a few years later, joined John Lasseter, a young animator who intended to make the first computer animated film in history.